fabridamicelli/bingo_percolation/README.md

 # Let's play bingo percolation!

-_Disclaimer:_ what you're about to read might be totally trivial and analytically solvable after a tiny bit of combinatorics/probabilities gymnastics.
+_Disclaimer:_ what you're about to read might be somehow trivial and analytically solvable after a bit of combinatorics-probabilities gymnastics.
 If that already sounds boring, imagine actually going through it with pen and paper.
 Let's see what Python can do for us.

+_edit:_ I just learned about [this post](https://koaning.io/posts/bingo-ball-pit/).
+Vincent approaches it from a complementary, analytical perspective, so check it out.

 _Disclaimer 2:_ this is not about coffee.
 I'm sorry too.